vfr/Reader/README.md

 The PDF link support code in the ReaderContentPage class is based on the links navigation code by Sorin Nistor from [http://ipdfdev.com/](http://ipdfdev.com/).

+### License

+This code has been made available under the MIT License.